CumulusNetworks/docs/content/cumulus-vx/Overview.md

 weight: 5
 product: Cumulus VX
 ---
-This section provides an overview of Cumulus VX and lists the supported environments.
+This section provides an overview of Cumulus VX and lists supported environments.

 ## Cumulus VX